 *The BTECH GMRS-V1, BaoFeng UV-5X GMRS (and probably others) have one limitation of potential concern.
 They do not allow additional GMRS channels, including repeater channels, to be programmed for transmit.
 So, for example, there are several repeaters in our Bay Area with some using the same channel but different PL/DCS codes, and you cannot program them all to transmit on.
 The Wouxun GMRS radios and the Radioddity GM-30 (firmware 20210403+) do not have this limitation.

 Berkeley’s BeCERTAINN program has published a comprehensive list of GMRS radios.
 Most of them will also work with the GENOAK repeater.
 And the Richmond/Marina Bay CERT group provides an excellent review and their recommendations of various GMRS radios.

 What about those inexpensive 2-way VHF/UHF radios?

-The BaoFeng UV-5R and UV-82HP are examples of inexpensive and capable VHF/UHF radios that transmit on GMRS channels and work with repeaters.
-These, however, are not FCC Part 95 certified (as of July, 2021) and as such, they are not legal for GMRS and thus cannot be recommended by GENOAK.
+The BaoFeng UV-5R and UV-82HP are examples of popular, inexpensive and quite capable VHF/UHF radios that transmit on FRS/GMRS channels/frequencies and work with repeaters.
+These, however, are not FCC Part 95 certified (as of October, 2021) and as such, they are not legal for FRS/GMRS use and thus cannot be recommended by GENOAK.

 Using and Configuring your GMRS Radio